Emit07/xea/README.md

 **NOTE TO SELF DO NOT I REPEAT DO NOT PUSH BOT TOKEN**

-## Version 0.1.1 beta
+## Version 0.2.2 beta

 This is SlimBot (or xea) an open source discord bot that is lightweight in nature and easy to modify.
 Further documentation will be provided later on.
+Slimbot is now in the documentation proccess.
 Please feel free to make a pull request and improve SlimBot.

 **You can add SlimBot to your own server with [this](https://bit.ly/3jQsMBN "Add SlimBot") link.**